aetheric-oss/se-services/docs/conops.md

 Arrow requires contributors to "sign" changes using a cryptographic signature (GPG).
 The signature indicates that a single individual's account is responsible for all changes made in their name.
 The Arrow code repositories will automatically reject unsigned changes.

-Online ID verification services such as [Persona](https://withpersona.com/) can be used to verify identities while preserving contributors' anonymity.
+Online ID verification services can be used to verify identities while preserving contributors' anonymity.
 These are not used by Arrow as of yet.

 In addition to official security audits, Arrow will periodically offer public bounties for documented exploits.
 The white hat hacker community's help will be invaluable in securing our services and demonstrating our commitment to cyber security.

 ### International Contributors

 We will be seeking guidance from NASA, FAA, EASA, and other regional agencies regarding "foreign" contributors and restrictions to non-citizens.

+## Citations

+TODO

 ## Appendix A: Acronyms & Glossary